MicrosoftEdge/MSEdgeExplainers/ClipboardAPI/clipboard-change-event-explainer.md

 ##### Cons:
 1. Might be open to misuse - a web app will be able to monitor the clipboard even when the user is interacting with other applications / pages.
-2. Not much useful unless the page focus requirement is removed from the async read/write clipboard API.
+2. May not be useful unless the page focus requirement is also removed from the async read/write clipboard API.
 3. Could lead to higher resource consumption due to continuous monitoring.
 E.g. if a large number of pages are listening to the clipboardchange event, when the clipboard is changed, then all the pages will receive the event at once, which might put load on the system.

+#### 5.2.3 Approach 3 - Transient user activation
+This approach allows the clipboardchange event to be fired for a short duration after the user loses page focus, such as up to 5 seconds.
+This ensures that clipboard changes occurring immediately after focus loss are still captured, enhancing user experience without compromising security.

+##### Pros:
+1. Clipboard changes occurring immediately after the user loses focus are still captured, ensuring the web app can respond promptly when the user returns.
+Example: A web app can pre-process clipboard data while the user is in another application, reducing wait time when the user comes back.
+2. Limits the duration for which clipboard monitoring is allowed after focus loss, reducing the risk of prolonged unauthorized access.

+##### Cons:
+1. The short duration might not be sufficient for some use cases where clipboard changes occur after the specified time.
+2. Still requires monitoring for a brief period after focus loss, which could lead to resource usage if many pages implement this.
+Example: Multiple tabs monitoring clipboard changes for 5 seconds could still cause a temporary spike in resource usage.

-#### 5.2.3 Conclusion
+#### 5.2.4 Conclusion
-We favour Approach 1 - Page required to be in focus to receive event, since this approach reduces the possibility of misusing the clipboard change event in privacy related attacks.
+We favour Approach 1 - Page required to be in focus to receive event, since this approach is inline with the current Async clipboard APIs and also reduces the possibility of misusing the clipboard change event in privacy related attacks.

 ### 5.3 Event details
 Since the clipboardchange event is not triggered by a user action and the event is not associated to any DOM element, hence this event doesn't bubbles and is not cancellable.